-SIGCSE is to provide a forum for educators to discuss issues related to the development, implementation, and/or evaluation of computing programs, curricula, and courses, as well as syllabi, laboratories, and other elements of teaching and pedagogy.
+The scope of SIGCSE is to provide a global forum for educators to discuss research and practice related to the learning, and teaching of computing, the development, implementation, and evaluation of computing programs, curricula, and courses at all education levels, as well as broad participation, educational technology, instructional spaces, and other elements of teaching and pedagogy related to computing.

 Computer Science Educators

 A total of 2,319 members representing 63 countries.

 The following awards are presented annually:

 - Lifetime Service to the Computer Science Education Community

 - Technical Symposium (SIGCSE), usually held in February/March in the USA, with approximately 1300 attendees.

 - Conference on Innovation and Technology in Computer Science Education (ITiCSE), usually held in June in or around Europe, with approximately 300 attendees.

 - International Computing Education Conference (ICER), usually held in August at sites around the world, with approximately 80 attendees.

 - Doctoral Consortium (DC), usually held in conjunction with ICER, with approximately 20 attendees.